Chart Color Schemes

 Surfers Paradise - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Surfers Paradise-North has a high level of cultural diversity, with 26.9% of its population speaking a language other than English at home and 46.0% born overseas.
-Christianity is the predominant religion in Surfers Paradise-North, comprising 48.7% of its population.
-Notably, Judaism is overrepresented compared to the rest of Queensland, making up 0.6% of Surfers Paradise-North's population.
+Surfers Paradise-North has high cultural diversity, with 26.9% speaking a language other than English at home and 46.0% born overseas.
+Christianity is the main religion, comprising 48.7%.
+Judaism is overrepresented at 0.6%, compared to 0.6% regionally.

 Frequently Asked Questions - Diversity